ShamaTorgal/M3_G15/Project1/5_Report/README.md

  ![Block Diagram](https://github.com/ShamaTorgal/M3_G15/blob/main/Project1/1_Requirements/5W1H.png)

-#### WHO

-People who have vehicle.
+* WHO- People who have vehicle.
-#### WHAT

-It is a system which wirelessly lock/unlock door of a vehicle and perform different functionalities from a distance.
+* WHAT- It is a system which wirelessly lock/unlock door of a vehicle and perform different functionalities from a distance.
-#### WHEN

-Whenever the user wants to lock or unlock the door of the vehicle and wants to use its other features.
+* WHEN- Whenever the user wants to lock or unlock the door of the vehicle and wants to use its other features.
-#### WHERE

-It can be use anywhere
+* WHERE- It can be use anywhere
-#### WHY

-For an easy use of vehicle and to ensure secuirity.
+* WHY- For an easy use of vehicle and to ensure secuirity.
-#### HOW

-The system can be operated by just clicking a button.
+* HOW- The system can be operated by just clicking a button .

 ## TestPlanAndOutput